 It may seem obvious, but you should always use language that your audience will understand.
 There are a lot of specialised terms that people within schools will follow, but parents and other website visitors may not know what they mean.

-A good rule of thumb is if you need to explain what a word means to your audience, find a different word.
-If you are required to use a particular term that may be confusing to some, take the time to elaborate on its definition.
+A good rule of thumb is to find a different word if you need to explain what a word means to your audience.
+If you are required to use a particular term that may be unclear to some, take the time to elaborate on its definition.

 Keep content fresh and up to date

-People are going to engage less in content they regard as being outdated, so if you are writing a news piece ensure it is relevant to what is happening in your school right now.
-Avoid adding content that feels out of date, for example adding a story from a previous term.
-Have a look at our other article on keeping your website content fresh
+People will engage less in the content they regard as outdated, so if you are writing a news piece, ensure it is relevant to what is happening in your school right now.
+Avoid adding content that feels outdated, for example, adding a story from a previous term.
+Please have a look at our other article on keeping your website content fresh.

 In the busy day-to-day life of a school, there are very few quiet moments, so it can be challenging to produce relevant information quickly.
-Thankfully, the other pieces of advice in this article can help with this, especially keeping content short and to the point.
+Thankfully, this article’s other pieces of advice can help with this, especially keeping content short and to the point.